- Who are caregivers, and what do they do?

 - How much does it cost?
 Will health insurance cover it?
 Is there a generic substitute?

-Be sure you add this medicine to the list of all the medicines the patient is taking.
-(See the section called “Staying organized.”)
+Be sure you add the new medicine to the list of all the medicines the patient is taking.
+(See the section called “Organizing medical treatment and paperwork.”)

 How can family meetings help?